nus-cs2103-AY2324S1/ip/docs/README.md

 ### Listing Tasks
 > list

+Expected output:

-This will list of all the current tasks added to Chat Bot.
+This list of all the current tasks with index added to Chat Bot.

+Possible Errors:
+> No item in the list.

 ### Adding a Todo task
-> todo { description of task }
+> todo < description of Todo task >

-This will add a Todo task into the current list of tasks in Chat Bot.
+This will add a Todo task into the current list of tasks in Chat Bot

+Expected output:
+> Got it.I've added this task: <br/>
+> < task >
+>
+> Now you have < Number of task > in this list

+Possible Errors:
+> ☹ This is not a valid Todo input

 ### Adding a Deadline task